 In 2016, Michelle Beavers decided that it was a time for change!
 She sought after a credit repair agency.
 After consultation Michelle realized that the process was going to take far more time than she had imagined.
 Michelle was then pointed to the direction of Credit Jump.
 She immediately found the answers she needed to raise her credit score in a timely fashion.
-With the results of Credit Jump, Michelle was able to get approved for a car loan!
+With the results of Credit Jump, Michelle got what she needed.

 Having poor credit had really slowed Michelle down for years, but by applying to Credit Jump, Michelle was able to acquire the things she longed to do without filing bankruptcy or spending years paying off old debt.
 Credit Jump is the source that can help with establishing, credit restoration and rebuilding processes.